clementGOURIOU/benchmark_motorbike/README.md

 The  first test-case chosen is the a 3-D version of the [Lid-driven cavity flow tutorial](https://www.openfoam.com/documentation/tutorial-guide/tutorialse2.php).

 This test-case has simple geometry and boundary conditions, involving transient, isothermal, incompressible laminar flow in a three-dimensional box domain.
-The *icoFoam* solver
+The *icoFoam* solver is used in this test-case

 It is intended to be a stress test for the linear algebra solver, being most of the time spent in the pressure equation